fbpx

 If you are an experienced paddler, or if you have never paddled before, we’ve got a trip for you!
 Don’t miss your chance to paddle the Rouge!
 Register below to join us for a paddle trip on the Rouge during the 2024 paddling season!

-Open Water Birding Paddle Trip – Saturday, May 13 (Nankin Lake)
+Spring Open Water Birding Paddle Trip – (Nankin Lake)

 Experience a guided paddling trip on the Lower Rouge River from Dearborn Hills Golf Course to Ford Field Park to celebrate National Canoe Day.
 We will meet at 9:30am at Dearborn Hills Golf Course.
 Boat rental fee is $45, includes canoe or kayak, pfd, paddles, and shuttle service.
 There is a $10 service fee for paddlers bringing their own boat.